 LTIC Guidelines.
 The Compensation Committee, subject to deviations as appropriate in its discretion, generally follows guidelines it has established for annual LTIC awards to our Named Executive Officers.
 Those guidelines provide for an annual award at target value of three times base salary to Mr. Camp, and one and one-half times base salary to our other Named Executive Officers.
-Each annual award to our Named Executive Officers consists of approximately 25% of the award value in stock options and approximately 75% in performance-based restricted stock.
+Each annual award to our Named Executive Officers consists of approximately 25% of the award value in stock options and approximately 75% in performance-based restricted stock units.
 Compared to an average of our peer group's mix of long-term incentive compensation awards, the pie charts below reflect our heavy emphasis on performance-based awards to our Named Executive Officers.

 Valuation of Awards.
 Considering commonly used valuation models and advice from the Committee's independent compensation consultant, the Committee assigns stock options a present value equal to 25% of the then-current share price for our common stock, for purposes of assembling a total equity award.
 The number of option shares to be granted is determined by dividing the option portion of the total award dollar value by 25% of the then-current share price.
-For stability in grant methodology, we do not intend to frequently change this 25% assumption; however, we periodically compare this assumption to the results of the annual binomial valuations for reasonableness.

-Awards of restricted stock and RSUs are valued at the target share level, which is the number of shares that will ultimately be earned by a Named Executive Officer at the 100% achievement level of the targeted "Incremental Shareholder Value" established by the Compensation Committee under the award formula described in detail below.
-The maximum number of shares potentially issuable as fully earned or vested shares is 150% of the targeted number.
-The number of shares to be awarded at the target level is determined by dividing the restricted stock or RSU portion of the total award dollar value by the share price for our stock on the date of the award.
+Awards of RSUs are valued at the target share level, which is the number of shares that will ultimately be earned by a Named Executive Officer at the 100% achievement level of the targeted "Shareholder Value Expected" established by the Compensation Committee under the award formula described in detail below.
+The maximum number of shares potentially issuable as fully earned or vested shares is 175% of the targeted number.
+The number of shares to be awarded at the target level is determined by dividing the RSU portion of the total award dollar value by the share price for our stock on the date of the award.

-2011 LTIC Awards.
-Consistent with our compensation philosophy and historical practices, the Compensation Committee again awarded stock options and shares of performance-based restricted stock as equity awards to our Named Executive Officers for fiscal 2011.
-Accordingly, the amount of compensation ultimately received by our Named Executive Officers will be tied to and conditioned on performance objectives for our Company.
+2012 LTIC Awards.
+Consistent with our compensation philosophy and historical practices, the Compensation Committee again awarded stock options and performance-based restricted stock units as equity awards to our Named Executive Officers for fiscal 2012.
+Accordingly, the amount of compensation ultimately received by our Named Executive Officers as a result of these awards will be tied to and conditioned on performance objectives for our Company.
 As we have stated above in our Executive Compensation Philosophy, the Company management team is charged with increasing the long-term economic value of the Company in excess of the rate investors expect, which is primarily accomplished by growing the amount of cash generated by the Company over time through execution of the Company's strategy and the initiatives that flow from that strategy.